matheusrm-git/Data-Science-for-Entertainment-Esports/CS2-Demo-Analyzer/README.md

 #  Demo Analyzer – Extracting insights from CS2 demos

 ## 📌 Overview
-This project analyze cs2 match demos and extract information based on metadata collected from .dem files.
+This project analyzes CS2 match demos and extracts information based on metadata collected from .dem files.
 I've created a module called demo_analyzer.py to transform metadata into heatmaps, kill and death charts, and player statistics.
-Additionally, using Streamlit library it's possible to create interactive dashboards.
+Additionally, using the Streamlit library, it's possible to create interactive dashboards.
 Teams could use those to study and create team-oriented strategies.

 ---